GeometryCollective/boundary-first-flattening/README.md

 <h1 align="center">Boundary First Flattening (BFF)</h1>

-BFF is an optimized and easy to use desktop application for surface parameterization.
-Unlike other [tools](https://docs.blender.org/manual/en/dev/editors/uv_image/uv/overview.html) for [uv mapping](https://en.wikipedia.org/wiki/UV_mapping), BFF allows real-time editing of high resolution maps with direct control over the shape of the flattened domain.
+Boundary First Flattening is a blazing fast and user-friendly desktop application for surface parameterization.
+Unlike other tools for UV mapping, BFF allows free-form editing of the flattened mesh, maintaining a high-quality map which is updated in real time.
+The user gains direct control over the shape of the flattened domain, rather than being stuck with whatever the algorithm provides.
+For users seeking an automatic parameterization, BFF can also produce UV maps with area distortion mathematically guaranteed to be lower than any other conformal mapping tool.
+It also implements some state-of-the art flattening techniques not available in other packages (such as <em>cone singularities</em>, which can dramatically reduce area distortion), and allows real-time editing of meshes with hundreds of thousands of triangles.

 # Features